 Prof. Mulligan is currently Co-PI of an IRC funded project entitled ‘Strengthening Public Administration Institutions through Digital Technologies: Investigating Effective Adoption of Digital Technologies in Tax Administrations’.
 She was a consortium member of a successfully completed H2020 funded project entitled 'Revisioning the “Fiscal EU”; Fair, Sustainable, and Coordinated Tax and Social Policies’.
 She is a former member of the EPAS Accreditation Board of the European Foundation for Management Development (EFMD), the Council of the Foundation for Fiscal Studies, and the Galway Chamber of Commerce.

-A graduate of the B. Comm and H. Dip Education at NUI Galway, Dr. Mulligan went on to qualify as a tax professional with the Irish Taxation Institute, and worked as a Tax Consultant and Manager with Pricewaterhouse Coopers in Dublin.
-She graduated from the Smurfit Graduate School of Business in UCD with a first class honours MBS in Financial Services.
-She joined NUI Galway as a full-time lecturer in Taxation and Finance in 1999 and completed her PhD on Tax Planning in Practice at Warwick University in the UK.
-Prior to taking up the Head of School position, she was Director of the Master of Accounting programme.
+Prof. Mulligan joined NUI Galway in 1999.
+Prior to this, having graduated from NUI Galway with a BComm and H. Dip in Education, she qualified as a tax professional with the Irish Taxation Institute, and worked as a Tax Consultant and Manager with Pricewaterhouse Coopers in Dublin.
+She subsequently graduated from the Smurfit Graduate School of Business in UCD with a first class honours MBS in Financial Services.
+She completed her PhD on Tax Planning in Practice at the University of Warwick, UK.